Omega97/omar_utils/README.md

 ## Features:

 - file_basics: basic and simplified file handling (now with UNICODE!)
-- url_utils: download data directly from the web!
+- data.files: download data directly from the web into a Pandas dataset, save, load from file...
 - tensors: handful methods to deal with tensors
 - sets: intuitive sets class
 - unit_test: neat unit testing